 '''

-EXIT -- 10 The problem appears to be infeasible
+EXIT -- 10 the problem appears to be infeasible

 INFO -- 11 infeasible linear constraints

 INFO -- 12 infeasible linear equalities

 INFO -- 14 infeasibilities minimized

 '''

-This exit occurs if sq0pt is unable to find a point that satisfies the constraints.
+This exit occurs if sqOpt is unable to find a point that satisfies the constraints.

 The output messages are based on a relatively reliable indicator of infeasibility.
 Feasibility is measured with respect to the upper and lower bounds on the variables and slacks.
-Among all the points satisfying the general constraints Ax - s = 0, there is apparently no point that satisfies the bounds on x and s.
+Among all points satisfying the general constraints Ax - s = 0, there is apparently no point that satisfies the bounds on x and s.
 Violations as small as the Feasibility tolerance are ignored, but at least one component of x or s violates a bound by more than the tolerance.

-For the cases INFO 11 and 12, the sum of infeasibilities will usually not have been minimized when sqOpt recognizes that the constraints are infeasible and exits.
+For INFO 11 and 12, the sum of infeasibilities will usually not have been minimized when sqOpt recognizes that the constraints are infeasible and exits.
 There may exist other points that have a significantly lower sum of infeasibilities.

-If the problem is infeasible and the option Elastic mode is nonzero, then sqOpt will optimize the original QP objective and the sum of the infeasibilities-suitably weighted using the Elastic weight parameter.
-In elastic mode, some of the bounds on the rows and columns are "elastic"-i.e., they are allowed to violate their specified bounds.
+If the problem is infeasible and Elastic mode > 0, then sqOpt will optimize the original QP objective plus the sum of infeasibilities weighted by the Elastic weight parameter.
+In elastic mode, some of the bounds are "elastic", as specified by sqOpt's input array hEtype (page 15).
 Variables subject to elastic bounds are known as elastic variables.
 An elastic variable is free to violate one or both of its original upper or lower bounds.
 If the problem has no feasible solution, sqOpt will tend to determine a "good" infeasible point if the elastic weight is sufficiently large.
 (If the elastic weight were infinite, sqOpt would locally minimize the constraint violations subject to the nonelastic constraints and bounds.)

-EXIT -- 20 The problem appears to be unbounded INFO -- 21 unbounded objective
+EXIT -- 20 the problem appears to be unbounded INFO -- 21 unbounded objective

 Unboundedness is detected by the simplex method when a nonbasic variable can be increased or decreased by an arbitrary amount without causing a basic variable to violate a bound.
-A message prior to the EXIT message will give the index of the nonbasic variable.
+A message prior to the exit message gives the index of the nonbasic variable.
 Consider adding an upper or lower bound to the variable.
-Also, examine the constraints that have nonzeros in the associated column, to see if they have been formulated as intended.
+Also, examine constraints that have nonzeros in the associated column, to see if they have been formulated as intended.